-From table above, I observed that 28% of the respondents agreed that members of Wekembe SACCO always get ready for loans before they receive them, 72% disagreed.
-This implies that
+From table above, I observed that 28% of the respondents agreed that members of Oleba SACCO always get ready for loans before they receive them, 72% disagreed.
+This implies that more counseling is needed directed mostly the clients in regard to the kinds of savings and loan schemes that Oleba SACCO gives.

-4.2.5 Findings on the kinds of assets members had possessed before receiving loans from
+4.2.5 Findings on the kinds of assets members had possessed before receiving loans from Oleba SACCO